ln8-8/SPLabLessons/README.md

 ## Graph

-This directory contains minimumDistance.cpp file, which finds the shortest way between two given nodes and prints it all.
-The subdirectory TestsForGraph contains three tests with their outputs and one runTests.sh which run all tests.
+This projec finds the shortest way between two given nodes and prints all shortest ways.

+##### How to build the project

+To build this project go to the directory **SPLabLessons/Graph** and use the command **make**.

+##### How to run the project

+To run this project give it one file as argument.
+The first line of the file contains two integers.
+The first integer is number of nodes and the second integer is number of edges.
+Each of the next lines includes 3 integers, first 2 of which are nodes, and the third is the weight of the edge connecting them.
+The last line contains source and destination nodes.

+###### Example of input

+	4 4
+	1 2 8
+	2 3 7
+	3 4 5
+	2 4 4
+	2 4

+##### How to run the tests

+To run tests use script **runTests.sh**.